PGMDev/Website/.github/CONTRIBUTING.md

 Before opening a pull request, please:

 - Verify that there is no ongoing discussion concerning the implementation you wish to contribute.
-You can search for such a discussion in the [plugin's repository issues page](https://github.com/PGMDev/PGM/issues).
+You can search for such a discussion in the [repository issues page](https://github.com/PGMDev/Website/issues).
 - Make sure your contribution follows American (US) English grammar rules and spelling, e.g. "color" and not "colour" or "center" and not "centre."
 - If editing pages in the `mdx` format, try to use [Markdown](https://commonmark.org/help/) and avoid HTML as much as possible.
 - PGMDev enforces the *Developer Certificiate of Origin* (DCO).
 As such, you must sign off your commits.